reecehill/Modelling-synaptic-caching/README.md

 Memory types: these are sub-units of a given neuronal type.
 In practice, they could describe an increase in vesicular release, or more permanent methods of increasing neurone-neurone connectivity such as increasing the number of synapses.
 In the paper, it is split into transient (temporary memory, i.e., vesicular release) and consolidated (more permanent) memory.

-For example, a tree diagram could be:
+For example, a suitable hierarchy could be:

-- Neuronal types
- - Excitatory
+ - Excitatory neurone
-   - [Memory types]
-   - Consolidated
+   - Consolidated memory type
-   - Transient
+   - Transient memory type
- - Inhibitory
+ - Inhibitory neurone
-   - [Memory types]
-   - Consolidated
+   - Consolidated memory type
-   - Transient
+   - Transient memory type

+NB: All neurones must have the same memory types.